privatenumber/minification-benchmarks/readme.md

 - Benchmarks are gathered on every PR via [GitHub Actions](https://github.com/privatenumber/minification-benchmarks/actions/workflows/benchmark.yml) (verifiable minified artifacts are uploaded on each run)

 ## ⏱ Metrics
-Minifiers are ranked by smallest minzipped size.
+Minifiers are ranked by smallest minifed Brotli size.

 #### Minified size

 Size of the minified output.

-#### Minzipped size
+#### Minified and Brotli size

-Size of the minified output with [Gzip compression](https://en.wikipedia.org/wiki/Gzip).
+Size of the minified output with [Brotli compression](https://en.wikipedia.org/wiki/Brotli).

 For minifiers, this measures how compressable the output is.